-However, if you have a brand new site, you can expect to add an additional 30 days to your process simply because a new site needs to be built and it takes time, even if you manually index each page, to appear for any search phrases.
+However, if you have a brand new site, you can expect to add an additional 30 days to your process simply because a new site needs to be built, and it takes time, even if you manually index each page, to appear for any search phrases.

 Less content means more effort is needed

-When you have a new website you don’t have much content.
-So when people ask “how long will it take to rank my brand new website?” the best answer we can give is “it depends on how much content you’re ready to put out.”
-This is because a website that doesn’t have much content, won’t have much relevancy in the area or industry, so it’s hard for Google to understand what you’re trying to rank for and why.
+When you have a new website, you don’t have much content.
+So when people ask “how long will it take to rank my brand new website?” the best answer we can give is, “it depends on how much content you’re ready to put out.”
+This is because a website that doesn’t have much content won’t have much relevancy in the area or industry, so it’s hard for Google to understand what you’re trying to rank for and why.

-We typically recommend to publish an article a week when you first register your site.
+We typically recommend publishing an article a week when you first register your site.
 If you’re lucky and put in the effort, you can start to see high rankings and increased traffic within the first 90 days of your website launch, assuming you do everything right and have external links (backlinks) pointing to your website.

 SEO is a long process.
 It’s not something that sprouts overnight.
-Increasing your visibility and then reaping the rewards from that is a form of art and each business is different.
-If you’re trying to rank locally for highly competitive phrases and are butting heads with the guy down the street who spends $10k/mo on advertising, it’s going to take much longer than trying to rank for low hanging fruit or in areas where the competition is less.
+Increasing your visibility and then reaping the rewards from that is a form of art, and each business is different.
+If you’re trying to rank locally for highly competitive phrases and are butting heads with the guy down the street who spends $10k/mo on advertising, it’s going to take much longer than trying to rank for low-hanging fruit or in areas where the competition is less.

 We can, with some level of confidence, say that you can see increased rankings and an increase in search traffic within the first 90 days in most scenarios, assuming you’re hiring a skilled SEO expert.
 Although you may want to extend this period to 120 days if you’re new to SEO and or have more competition or a smaller budget.